aspose-email/Aspose.Email-API-Reference-Tutorials/content/english/net/email-attachment-handling/adding-email-attachments-using-csharp/_index.md

 ### How do I download the Aspose.Email for .NET library?

-You can download the Aspose.Email for .NET library from their official website: [https://products.aspose.com/email/net](https://products.aspose.com/email/net)
+You can download the Aspose.Email for .NET library from Aspose.Releases: [Aspose.Releases](https://releases.aspose.com/email/net/)

 ### Can I add multiple attachments to a single email?